(2025)

 Catalog

-A square, full-color catalog sits on the bench.
-It reads like a cross between liner notes and a product catalog: each spread shows the tape, its poster, a way to access the track, and the handwritten prompt notes.
+A full-color catalog reads like a cross between liner notes and a product catalog: each spread shows the tape, its poster, a way to access the track, and handwritten prompt notes.
 QR codes in the catalog provide a second way into the same listening pages.

-At FP3, a modified vending machine dispensed trading cards and stickers related to the project.
+At FP3 Gallery, a modified vending machine dispensed trading cards and stickers related to the project.
 Each item carried a small QR code linking back to the listening environment.
 The machine provided a playful, low-stakes way to approach the work and gave visitors a physical piece to take away.

-A visitor purchases a collectable card from the vending machine
+A person purchases a collectable card from the vending machine

 Tap-to-Listen Wall

-Below each poster in the FP3 installation, a small green sticker with an NFC symbol allowed visitors to tap with their phones and open the track on their own device.
-A larger wall-mounted QR code linked to the full poster index.
-Instructions were printed on cassette J-cards mounted to the wall and repeated in the catalog.
+Tapping the green NFC-activated sticker with a phone allowed visitors to open the track on their own device.
+Instructions were printed on cassette j-cards mounted to the wall and repeated in the catalog.

 This redundancy was intentional.
 It created multiple entrances into the same system and made it easy for visitors to move between seeing, tapping, and listening without needing a guided tour.